Assets beyond means probe: NAB Lahore summons Rana Sanaullah on 10th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The NAB Lahore has summoned PML-N leader Rana Sanaullah for September 10 in an investigation against him regarding assets beyond known source of income.
+LAHORE: The NAB Lahore has summoned PML-N leader Rana Sanaullah on September 10 in an investigation against him regarding assets beyond known source of income.

 Meanwhile, the NAB Lahore has also summoned PML-N parliamentarian Azhar Qayyum Nahra and his brother Mudassir Qayyum Nahra for September 11 in an investigation against them of assets beyond means.